-Campus Policies/Procedures Relating to Alcohol and Other Drugs

-CCCS policies and the College's procedures related to AOD abuse have been in place, with relevant updates, for a number of years.
-In the coming biennia, PPSC would be well-advised to examine its processes, both for effectiveness and for pertinence to the campus community.
+Campus Policies/Procedures Relating to Alcohol and Other Drugs examine its processes, both for effectiveness and for pertinence to the campus community.
 To further enhance the College's efforts toward encouraging the campus community to embrace healthy attitudes and behaviors, a review schedule specific to this set of procedures should be implemented.
 This would promote the visibility of the procedures and would facilitate the maintenance process.